Back to top

 - 2020.
 “When and How Different Motives Can Drive Motivated Political Reasoning” (with James N. Druckman, Avery Goods, & Daniel C. Molden).
 Political Psychology 41(5): 1031-1052.
 DOI: 10.1111/pops.12663

 - 2016.
 “Looking Beyond Fossil Fuel Divestment: Combating Climate Change in Higher Education”.
 In Walter Leal Filho & Michaela Zint, eds., The Contribution of Social Sciences to Sustainable Development at Universities.
 Switzerland: Springer.
 DOI: 10.1007/978-3-319-26866-8_3

-- “Moral Convictions and Science in Social and Policy Debates.”
-Annual Conference of the Midwest Association for Public Opinion Research, November 2021.
+- 2021.
+“Moral Convictions and Science in Social and Policy Debates.”
+Annual Conference of the Midwest Association for Public Opinion Research, Chicago, IL.
+November 19-20.

-- “Viral Media as a Means of Closing the Knowledge Gap: TikTok and Qualified Immunity” (with S.R.
+2021.
+“Viral Media as a Means of Closing the Knowledge Gap: TikTok and Qualified Immunity” (co-author S.R.
 Gubitz).
-Harvard Experimental Political Science Conference, April 2021.
+Harvard Experimental Political Science Conference, Virtual.
+April 22-24.

-- “Viral Media as a Means of Closing the Knowledge Gap: TikTok and Qualified Immunity” (with S.R.
+- 2021.
+“Viral Media as a Means of Closing the Knowledge Gap: TikTok and Qualified Immunity” (co-author S.R.
 Gubitz).
-Annual Conference of the Midwest Political Science Association, April 2021.
+Annual Conference of the Midwest Political Science Association, Virtual.
+April 14-18.

-- “Framing, Information, & Norms: Using Motivated Reasoning to Explain Effective Science Communication” (with James N. Druckman, Avery Goods, & Daniel C. Molden).
-Annual Conference of the Midwest Association for Public Opinion Research, November 2019.
+- 2019.
+“Framing, Information, & Norms: Using Motivated Reasoning to Explain Effective Science Communication” (co-authors James N. Druckman, Avery Goods, & Daniel C. Molden).
+Annual Conference of the Midwest Association for Public Opinion Research, Chicago, IL.
+November 23-24.